sabon/scaffold-eth-challenge-2-token-vendor/README.md

+This is my version of challenge solution for the scaffold-eth challenge.

+You can check it out in production here: https://token-vendor-velvetshark.surge.sh/

+---

 # 🏗 scaffold-eth | 🏰 BuidlGuidl

 ## 🚩 Challenge 2: 🏵 Token Vendor 🤖

-> 🤖 Smart contracts are kind of like "always on" *vending machines* that **anyone** can access.
+> 🤖 Smart contracts are kind of like "always on" _vending machines_ that **anyone** can access.
 Let's make a decentralized, digital currency.
 Then, let's build an unstoppable vending machine that will buy and sell the currency.
 We'll learn about the "approve" pattern for ERC20s and how contract to contract interactions work.

 > 🏵 Create `YourToken.sol` smart contract that inherits the **ERC20** token standard from OpenZeppelin.
 Set your token to `_mint()` **1000** (\* 10 \*\* 18) tokens to the `msg.sender`.
 Then create a `Vendor.sol` contract that sells your token using a payable `buyTokens()` function.